-Students will change into costume.
-They will then hold a rally through the Town, carrying banners and placards as they march up and down the street, and chanting to encourage onlookers to join their cause.
+Students will change into costume and hold a rally through the 1900s Town street, carrying banners and placards as they march up and down the chanting to encourage onlookers to join their cause!

 Suffrage supporters will march one way and Antis in the opposite direction.
 The debate will then take place.
 One or two representatives from the different groups (Suffragette, Suffragist and Antis) will make a speech, then questions and comments will be taken.
 Everyone is encouraged to take part, with comments, arguments and heckles.